How to get caught up On a Mountain of Laundry

-Are you buried chin hair deep in a pile of dirty clothing?
+Are you buried chin hair deep in a mountain of dirty clothes?
 Worried that you’ll never figure out how to catch up on laundry?

-It’s possible this is your norm – that you’re always trying to play catch-up when it comes to dirty clothes.
-If you don’t have a good system, a towering dirty laundry pile can be a constant in your life.
+It’s possible this is your norm.
+Maybe you’re always trying to play catch-up when it comes to dirty clothes.
+If you don’t have a good system, a towering mountain of laundry can be a constant in your life.

 If you’ve been…

 - Away on vacation, or

 - Dealing with a broken washing machine

 …The washing pile may loom over you like a starving cat at dawn, staring hungrily down at your sleeping face.

 It Happens to Us All

 If this is you, know that you’re not alone.
 While writing this post, I got a comment from a reader who’s afraid of being buried under her “Mt O Laundry with its own zip code.”
 She was lying awake at 2:15 a.m. trying to figure out how to dig out.

 My friend, I wish I could say there’s a magic wand (or shovel) to level that mountain of laundry.
 And also to feed the cat without leaving the embrace of your warm, cozy comforter.